St. Vincent's Medical Center (Bridgeport)

 St. Vincent's Medical Center is a 473-bed tertiary care Catholic hospital in Bridgeport, Connecticut, United States.
-It caters to a large population in Southern Connecticut and provides comprehensive and advanced medical services.
-The hospital is now controlled by Hartford HealthCare, who acquired it from Ascension in 2019.
+It serves a large population in Southern Connecticut and offers comprehensive and advanced medical services.
+The hospital is now managed by Hartford HealthCare, which acquired it from Ascension in 2019.

 Size and services

 The hospital has a medical staff of 450 physicians and has a total of more than 1,800 employees.

 St. Vincent's has an angioplasty program, a bariatric surgery center, and cancer and orthopedic services.

 The hospital also has a Family Birthing Center with private rooms for labor, delivery and recovery, a private bathroom and sleeping accommodations for the father, and an entertainment center.

 Psychiatric services include an on-site psychiatric unit for acute care and the Hall-Brooke Behavioral Health Services (formerly the independent Hall-Brooke Hospital) an inpatient and outpatient behavioral health facility in Westport, Connecticut.

 St. Vincent's is affiliated with Frank H. Netter MD School of Medicine at Quinnipiac University.
 In 2016 St. Vincent's announced a deal with the Veterans Choice Program to provide health care to veterans.